elbee-cyber/analyze_char_arrays/README.md

 # Binary Ninja Char Arrays
 Author: **elbee**

-Analyzes void variables and loads them as defined character arrays.
+Simple plugin that analyzes void variables and loads them as defined character arrays.

 ## Description:
 Binary Ninja does not assume types to be character arrays and initializes them void.
 This plugin analyzes the selected function for character arrays and re-declares them as such, eg. (char buf\[size]).
 Allows buffers to be shown as is and not as void types for preference purposes.